gvwilson/sensibleadventures/nardica/nardica.md

 Another crash from the entrance was followed by the sizzle and crack of a shock stick.
 The ecologist swore.
-"Go along by Rowling Street," he ordered.
+"Go along by Alphabet Street," he ordered.
 "Don't run, but don't be stopping either."

 "What about you?"
 Aunt Naggie demanded.